 Most students slip into depression, give up on education or their dreams, or take some extreme step after facing failure – But NOT ME.

-To become a CA from ICAI, one has to clear 3 level of exams and 3 years of articleship.
+To become a CA, you have to clear 3 level of exams and 3 years of articleship.
 The three levels are:

 - CPT (1s level CA exam): I cleared in the first attempt.
 This is usually MCQ based and quite easy.